neednotapply/hackcheck-data-breach-search-matrix-bot/README.md

 python hackcheckbot.py
 ```

-The bot will connect to Discord, and you can start using it by invoking the slash command `/hackcheck` in your server.
+The bot will connect to Matrix, and you can start using it by invoking the slash command `/hackcheck` in your server.

 ## Contributing